 Avoid long, wordy paragraphs.

-Instead, put your most important information in summary at the beginning of the page.
+Instead, summarize your most important information at the beginning of the page.

 Readers have a limited attention span, so keep your content short and to the point to avoid dry reading.